Pharmacist blamed for deaths in US meningitis outbreak will plead no contest in Michigan case

 More than 700 people in 20 states were sickened with fungal meningitis or other debilitating illnesses, and dozens died as a result of tainted steroids shipped to pain clinics, according to the U.S. Centers for Disease Control and Prevention.

-The lab’s “clean room,” where steroids were prepared, was rife with mold, insects and cracks, investigators said.
+The laboratory’s “clean room,” where steroids were prepared, was rife with mold, insects and cracks, investigators said.
 Chin supervised production.

 He is currently serving a 10 1/2-year federal sentence for racketeering, fraud and other crimes connected to the outbreak, following a 2017 trial in Boston.
 Because of the credit for his federal sentence, Chin is unlikely to serve additional time in Michigan's custody.